 Performs a variety of complex clerical functions and applies the established processes and procedures of an assigned office or department.

 Applies the rules and policies of a specialized program function or activity to specific cases.

 Reviews existing clerical procedures to determine more efficient methods and implements revised procedures and forms.

-Reviews and processes a variety of forms, applications, and records for completeness and accuracy and codes information.
+Reviews and processes a variety of forms, applications, and records for completeness and accuracy and codes and verifies information.

-Effectively utilizes computer equipment, specialized software applications, and a variety of standard office machines used for processing the work of an office.
+Effectively utilizes computer equipment, specialized software applications, and a variety of standard office equipment used for processing the work of an office.

 Answers inquiries and explains rules, requirements, and procedures related to assigned office or department to students, District employees, and the general public.

-Prepares complex correspondence, memoranda, statistical tables, documents, reports, bulletins, brochures, and other material utilizing a variety of office software applications, corrects spelling, syllabication, and punctuation, and may review and edit material prepared by others for accuracy and compliance with guidelines.
+Prepares complex correspondence, memoranda, agendas, statistical tables, documents, reports, flyers, bulletins, brochures, and other material utilizing a variety of office software applications, corrects grammar, spelling, and punctuation, and may review and edit material prepared by others for accuracy and compliance with guidelines.

 Maintains and is responsible for records, files, and other information of an office or unit.